ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/docs/4_Explanation_Figures.md

 ## Figures Explanation 📊

-This page explains how to structure and use **multi‑panel figures** in the results chapter of your thesis.
+This page explains how to structure and use **multi‑panel figures**, as an example, in the results chapter of your thesis.
 The goal is not to dictate your scientific content, but to give you reusable patterns for presenting it clearly and consistently.
 From an Imperial College compliance perspective, figures must be **clearly legible, consistently formatted, and properly referenced** in the text.
 The checklist also expects that all figures are numbered in a single logical sequence (Figure 1.1, 1.2, …) and that each one has a **descriptive caption** and is actually **discussed in the main text**, rather than left unexplained.
 ### Why multi‑panel figures?